-O'Rourke & Bradley to manage Donegal in Roscommon
+Devenney says Carr exit 'definitely player-driven'

 Last updated on .From the section Gaelic Games

-Aidan O'Rourke and Paddy Bradley will take charge of Donegal in Sunday's game in Roscommon following Paddy Carr's resignation as manager.
+Ex-Donegal star Brendan Devenney says the county's squad are now in a difficult spot following the "player-driven" exit of manager Paddy Carr.

-Both were part of Carr's backroom team with former Armagh star O'Rourke the head coach and ex-Derry forward Bradley one of the selectors.
+Carr's first-team coach Aidan O'Rourke and selector Paddy Bradley will take charge of the side in Sunday's final Division One game against Roscommon.

-Carr stepped down after five months in charge after what he described as "a discussion" with some senior players.
+The Fanad man resigned on Wednesday after what he said was a "discussion with some senior" squad members.

 With so little time between now and Donegal's Ulster Championship championship opener against Down in Newry on 23 April, the smart money is on O'Rourke and Bradley remaining in charge for the rest of the season although amid all the turmoil in the county, further developments cannot be ruled out.